hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 Creating and Submitting Transactions
 ====================================

-The **intkey** command is provided to create sample transactions of the intkey transaction type for testing purposes.
+The ``intkey`` command creates sample transactions of the ``intkey`` (IntegerKey) transaction type for testing purposes.

-This section guide you through the following tasks:
+This section guides you through the following tasks:

-1. Prepare a batch of intkey transactions that set the keys to random values.
+1. Preparing a batch of intkey transactions that set the keys to random values.

-2. Generate *inc* (increment) and *dec* (decrement) transactions to apply to the existing state stored in the blockchain.
+2. Generating *inc* (increment) and *dec* (decrement) transactions to apply to the existing state stored in the blockchain.

-3. Submit these transactions to the validator.
+3. Submitting these transactions to the validator.

-Run the following commands from the Linux CLI:
+Open a new terminal window and run the following commands:

 .. code-block:: console

   $ intkey create_batch
+  Writing to batches.intkey...

   $ intkey load
+  batches: 2 batch/sec: 135.96900883377907

-You can observe the processing of the intkey transactions by observing the logging output of the intkey transaction processor.
-A truncated example of the intkey transaction processor's output is shown below:
+You can watch the processing of the intkey transactions by observing the logging output of the ``intkey`` transaction processor.
+A truncated example of this output is shown below:

 .. code-block:: console